Visual Editor Setup & Usage

 ## How Visual Editor v3 works

-Visual Editor v3 provides a simpler interface for point-and-shoot experiments.
-Unlike previous versions, you create experiments in the Statsig Console and edit them directly on top of the page.
-Sidecar still relies on a JavaScript script tag, though the package name has changed.
+Visual Editor v3 is a no-code Chrome extension for building and running A/B tests directly on any website.
+You create the experiment in the Statsig Console, then edit variants on top of the live page with a point-and-click editor.
+Sidecar still runs through a JavaScript script tag, though the package name has changed from earlier versions.

-Sidecar v3 is in an open beta release.
+> Sidecar v3 is in Early Access.
 Try the product and share any feedback in the [Slack Community](https://statsig.com/slack).

 ## Prerequisites